elastic/kibana/x-pack/plugins/ingest_pipelines/public/application/components/pipeline_editor/README.md

 1. Really long nested lists (i.e, lists of lists) who's items can be reordered
 2. Click-to-pick-up then click-to-drop UX over drag-hold-then-drop UX

-The motivation for (2) was that we felt this would ease working with extremely long pipelines (100s of nodes) are generally a single list with at most 1-level nesting for on-failure handlers - typically we don't have on-failure on-failure handlers.
+The motivation for (2) is that we believe this eases working with extremely long pipelines (100s of nodes).
+Pipelines are generally a single list with at most 1-level nesting for on-failure handlers - typically we don't have on-failure on-failure handlers.

 At the time, no library supported what we were looking for.
 We tried using: